OpenBeacon/OpenBeacon/README.md

 protocols like AltBeacon don't do enough to make beaconing truly open.
-In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs and I think there are other very valuable features that could be added without comprimising security or privacy.
+In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs and I think there are other very valuable features that could be added without compromising security or privacy.

-Most existing beaconing protocols use an arbitrary UUID to identify a beacon, some sperateing it into an organization and individual ID.
-But this lacks discoverability without some certral database that assigns the organization ID and an interal database or known structure of the internal IDs.
+Most existing beaconing protocols use an arbitrary UUID to identify a beacon, some separating it into an organization and individual ID.
+But this lacks discoverability without some central database that assigns the organization ID and an internal database or known structure of the internal IDs.
 This doesn't seem like an ideal system to me.

 What we could really use is some sort of existing, fair system for identifying